Hossein Khan Sardar: First war with Russia

 It would be greatly difficult for the Russians to proceed into northern Iran if the Iranians were able to hold the region of Erivan, an important invasion route.
 Fath-Ali Shah appointed Hossein Qoli as its governor in the same year as a result of a number of Iranian defeats.
 He thought Hossein Qoli would be able to stop the Russian advance and build on his previous victories.
 Despite being well recognized for its formidable walls, Erivan's stronghold was additionally fortified and supplied to survive a protracted siege.
 In 1808, Hossein Qoli was joined by Hasan Khan as support against the approaching Russian invasion by Gudovich, which the brothers successfully repelled.
 Following their defeat, the Russians took some time before attempting another significant operation outside of Georgia.
 Gudovich, being cautious, refused to agree to yet another plan devised by his inexperienced officers.
 With the exception of Hosein Qoli's sporadic raids, all sides held their positions, a deadlock developed.

 In 1809, Britain and Iran made an alliance, with the British guaranteeing that until all Russian forces had left Iranian territory or peace was made, they would supply Iran with a 200,000 toman annual stipend as well as a sizeable amount of military hardware.
-Britain wanted to maintain Iran politically and economically stable so that India could use it as a stronghold of defense.
-Later, the defenses of Erivan was strengthened by British engineers and military experts, who also helped build the fortress of Sardarabad near Erivan, and Abbasabad in the Nakhichevan Khanate.
+Britain wanted to maintain Iran politically and economically stable so that India could use it as a defensive stronghold.
+Later, Erivan's defenses were strengthened by British engineers and military experts, who also helped build the fortress of Sardarabad near Erivan, and Abbasabad in the Nakhichevan Khanate.

 As the focal point of offensive and defensive operations against Russian forces in the Southern Caucasus, the Erivan Khanate grew in importance.
 A strong Iranian stronghold was established in the area as a result of this and the nearby presence of the main Iranian army at Tabriz.
 Additionally, Russian resources were diverted to other fronts by the Russo-Turkish War of 1806–1812, the French invasion of Russia, and the repeated clashes with Muslim tribes in Daghestan.
 As a result, the Erivan Khanate was not under immediate danger from Russia for almost twenty years.

 In response to the assistance offered by Sherif Pasha of Akhaltsikhe, Hossein Qoli was in August 1810 sent there as the head of a 7,000-man army with orders to assault Georgia via Shuregol.
 He had recruited members of the Karapapakh tribe while en route, increasing the size of his army to 10,000.
 He traveled to Akhalkalaki at the end of August, where he encountered the Georgian prince Alexander, who told him that the Georgians were prepared to make an uprising against Russia and were only awaiting the presence of the Iranian army.
 However, Hossein Qoli did not believe him, and thus waited for Sherif Pasha to arrive with his 17,000 soldiers.
 Hosein Qoli Khan told Abbas Mirza that he would go back to Erivan if Sherif Pasha did not appear before the weather would get cold.